joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6383525/2025/05/26/caitlin-clark-fever-left-quad-strain-injury/

 **Driver Plows Car Into Crowd Along Parade Route in Liverpool**\
-`It was not immediately clear if there were injuries.
-The police said they detained a man in connection with the crash as crowds gathered to celebrate a Premier League title.`\
+`The police said they had detained a 53-year-old white man in connection with the crash.
+Prime Minister Keir Starmer of Britain said “the scenes in Liverpool are appalling.”`\
 https://nytimes.com/2025/05/26/world/europe/liverpool-parade-car-crash.html

 **Trump Suggests Giving Trade Schools Money Taken From Harvard**\